elapouya/python-nagios-helpers/docs/howto.rst

 In :meth:`~naghelp.ActivePlugin.build_response`, ``data`` will contain all collected data AND all parsed data in the same :class:`~textops.DictExt`.
-Now you just have to use :class:`~naghelp.PluginResponse` methods to modify ``self.response``.
+Now, you just have to use :class:`~naghelp.PluginResponse` methods to modify ``self.response``.

-In the script, we are adding lists of messages with :meth:`~naghelp.PluginResponse.add_if` :
+In the script, we are adding lists of messages with :meth:`~naghelp.PluginResponse.add_list` :
 ``self.response.add_list(OK,data.fs_ok)`` is the same as writing::

    for msg in data.fs_ok: